-When you step into the Kia Oval this summer, you will be stepping into one of the oldest and historically important cricket grounds in the country.
-Situated ten minutes away from the City, the Kia Oval has seen many ‘firsts’ in its time.
+When you step into The Kia Oval this summer, you will be stepping into one of the oldest and historically important cricket grounds in the country.
+Situated in Central London, just ten minutes away from the City, the Oval has seen many amazing cricket matches, as well as several sporting ‘firsts’ in its time.

-The memorable oval shape of the ground dates back to c1790 when an oval road was first laid around what was originally a cabbage garden and then a market garden.
+The memorable oval shape of the KIA Oval cricket ground dates back to c1790 when an oval road was first laid around what was originally a cabbage garden and then a market garden.

 An ordnance survey map dating back to 1871